Corey Seager Preview, Player Props: Rangers vs. Mets

 Mets Pitching Rankings

-- The Mets pitching staff ranks 15th in MLB with a collective 8.8 strikeouts per nine innings.
+- The 8.8 strikeouts per nine innings compiled by the Mets pitching staff ranks 14th in MLB.

 © 2023 Data Skrive.
 All rights reserved.